Latest updates

 Ongoing monitoring

-The results are published in an Ongoing Monitoring Interpretative Report and factsheet.
+The results are published in an Ongoing Monitoring Report and factsheet.
 Defence will inform the community if changes to the management approach are required.

-Monitoring results to date have found no significant changes to how PFAS is moving in the management area.
+Monitoring results to date have found no significant changes to how PFAS are moving in the management area.
 However, the remedial works are expected to reduce PFAS from leaving the base, and over time this will contribute to the reduction of PFAS in the management area.

 Recent reports and factsheets